Drift of random walks on abelian covers of finite volume homogeneous spaces: Introduction

+To discuss this issue, we first clarify the notion of \emph{drift}.
+Let $x\in X$ be a point on $X$ and $E$ a subset of $\R^d$.
+We say the $\mu$-walk with starting point $x$ has drift $E$ if for $\beta$-almost every $b\in B$, the set of accumulation points of the normalized sequence of positions $\left(\frac{1}{n}i(xb_{1}\dots b_{n})\right)_{n\geq 1}$ is equal to $E$.
+When $E$ is a singleton, we recover the more common definition of drift, as it appears in the classical law of large numbers.
+However, we will see examples where $E$ is not reduced to a point.

-To approach the problem, it is convenient to think in terms of cocycle.
-Notice that each step of the walk yields a variation of the index of position given by the cocycle
+The drift of the $\mu$-walk on $X$ is linked with the dynamical properties of a cocycle on $X_{0}\times G$ that we now introduce.
+Notice first that each step of the walk yields a variation of the index of position given by the cocycle

-The assumption that $i$ commutes with the action of $\Z^d$ implies this cocycle is $\Z^d$-invariant and defines a quotient \emph{drift cocycle} :
+The assumption that $i$ commutes with the action of $\Z^d$ implies this cocycle is $\Z^d$-invariant, hence defines a quotient \emph{drift cocycle} :